maxfrerichs/homepage/content/contact.md

 title = "Contact"
 description = "Contact"
 +++

-## You can contact me on these way:
+## You can contact me on these ways:
 * Twitter: @maxfrerichs
 * E-Mail: maxfrerichs@gmx.de